Buzut/jamments/README.md

 Cached files are updated only when data changes.
 No change, no update, no work.

+## Spam control
+The API is meant to be autonomous and doesn't relly on external APIs.
+The rationale for spam filtering is that spammers will basically enter fake emails.

+Hence, for a comment to be validated, commenter will be sent an email with a validation link.
+The link contains information that must be sent back to the API in order to validate the comment.

+On top of that, administrator can delete inapropriate comments.

 ## Documentation
 Head to [the docs](https://buzut.github.io/jamments/) to get started.
 And don't forget to star this repo 😇